CloudSecurityAlliance/CSA-AI-Tool-Setup/setup-guides/common-tools/MacOS-tools-setup/README.md

-# Installing Homebrew, Python with uv, and Node.js on macOS
+# Installing Xcode, Docker, Homebrew, Python with uv, and Node.js on MacOS

 This guide walks you through setting up development tools needed for AI applications on macOS.
+It assumes you are using Apple Silicon.

 ## Prerequisites